John L. Jackson Jr.

 John Lester Jackson Jr. (born 1971) is an American anthropologist, filmmaker, author, and university administrator.
 He is currently the Provost and the Richard Perry University Professor at the University of Pennsylvania and was previously Dean of the School of Social Policy & Practice and Special Adviser to the Provost on Diversity at Penn.
-Jackson earned his BA from Howard University and his PhD in anthropology from Columbia University.
 He served as a junior fellow at the Harvard University Society of Fellows before joining the Cultural Anthropology faculty at Duke University.

 Early life and education

 Jackson was born in 1971.
 He hosted a comic radio show called "The Jackson Attraction" during his junior and senior years of high school in Brooklyn, New York.
 In 1993, he graduated summa cum laude from Howard University with a BA in communications.
 While attending Howard, Jackson was supported by the University Merit Scholarship (1989-1993) and the Ronald E. McNair Scholarship (1992-1993).
 He received a National Science Foundation predoctoral fellowship to pursue graduate work at Columbia University, earning an MA (1994), an MPhil (1998), and a PhD.
 (2000) with distinction in anthropology.
 His dissertation was supported by the Ford Foundation Dissertation Fellowship.